iliyan-trifonov/jenkins-ci-php/README.md

 date.timezone=Europe/Sofia and ;disable_functions= are set in php.ini

+The timezone of the server is also set to Europe/Sofia.
+You can change it in the Dockerfile.

-After Jenkins is installed and needs its first update there is a wait of 60 seconds until the update script is called.
+While building from the Dockerfile, after Jenkins is installed and needs its first update there is a wait of 60 seconds until the update script is called.

 The Jenkins server is first updated before installing the plugins.

-Currently these plugins are installed: checkstyle cloverphp crap4j dry htmlpublisher jdepend plot pmd violations xunit.
+Currently these plugins are installed: checkstyle cloverphp crap4j dry htmlpublisher jdepend plot pmd violations xunit git.

 And these PHP testing tools are installed globally through Composer: phpunit/phpunit, squizlabs/php_codesniffer, phploc/phploc, pdepend/pdepend, phpmd/phpmd, sebastian/phpcpd, theseer/phpdox.